 Two Harbors is a very small city located in the state of Minnesota.
 With a population of 3,578 people and two constituent neighborhoods, Two Harbors is the 175th largest community in Minnesota.
 Much of the housing stock in Two Harbors was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Two Harbors isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Two Harbors are a mix of both white- and blue-collar jobs.
-Overall, Two Harbors is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Two Harbors who work in food service (15.07%), office and administrative support (12.45%), and healthcare (9.26%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Two Harbors is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Two Harbors is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Two Harbors who work in office and administrative support (16.77%), food service (13.14%), and maintenance occupations (8.23%).

 The most common language spoken in Two Harbors is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Scandinavian languages and Chinese.